California Commonsense Healthcare Proposal

 The SHAS system shall be built on open-source, privacy-first standards to ensure full interoperability across:

-1. Public CHS providers and systems
+1. Public CCH providers and systems

 2. Regulated private insurers and care providers